veronga/game/README.md

 ## About the project 📝

-An app for getting to know the other side of your friends.Simple and clear cross platform party apps written in the React Native framework.
+An app for getting to know the other side of your friends.
+Simple and clear cross-platform party app Built With React Native.

 ## Use library 🧠